Koreans in Japan: Korean schools

-One of the issues is funding.
-The schools were originally set up and run with support from the North Korean government but this money has now dried up, and with dropping pupil numbers, many schools are facing financial difficulties.
+One of the issues the schools now face is a lack of funding.
+The schools were originally set up and run with support from the North Korean government, but this money has now dried up, and with dropping pupil numbers, many schools are facing financial difficulties.
 The Japanese government has refused Chongryon's requests that it fund ethnic schools in line with regular Japanese schools, citing Article 89 of the Japanese Constitution, where use of public funds for education by non-public bodies is prohibited.
-In reality the schools are in fact partly funded by local authorities, but subsidies are given in the form of special benefits paid to the families of pupils, as opposed to paying the schools directly, in order to avoid a blatant breach of Article 89.
-It is also much less than the amount received by state schools.
+In reality, the schools are in fact partly funded by local authorities, but subsidies are given in the form of special benefits paid to the families of pupils, as opposed to paying the schools directly, in order to avoid a blatant breach of Article 89.
+It is still much less than the amount received by state schools.

 Another issue is an examination called the High School Equivalency Test, or daiken, which qualifies those who have not graduated from a regular high school to apply for a place in a state university and take an entrance exam.
-Until recently, only those who have completed compulsory education (i.e. up to junior high school) were entitled to take daiken; this meant pupils of ethnic schools had to do extra courses before being allowed to take the exam.
-In 1999 the requirement was amended so that anyone over a certain age is qualified.
-Campaigners were not satisfied because this still meant graduates of non-Japanese high schools had to take daiken.
-In 2003, the Education Ministry removed the requirement to take the Equivalency Test from graduates of Chinese schools, Mindan-run Korean schools and international schools affiliated with Western nations and accredited by U.S. and British organizations.
-However, this did not apply to graduates of pro-Pyongyang Korean schools, saying it could not approve their curricula.
-The decision was left up to individual universities, 70% of which allowed Korean school graduates to apply directly.
+Until recently, only those who had completed compulsory education (i.e., up to junior high school) were entitled to take the daiken.
+This meant pupils of ethnic schools had to complete extra coursework before being allowed to take the exam.
+In 1999, the requirement was amended so that anyone over a certain age is qualified.
+Campaigners were not satisfied because this still meant graduates of non-Japanese high schools had to take the daiken.
+In 2003, the Education Ministry removed the requirement to take the Equivalency Test from graduates of Chinese schools, Mindan-run Korean schools, and international schools affiliated with Western nations and accredited by U.S. and British organizations.
+However, this did not apply to graduates of Chongryon-run Korean schools, as the ministry said it could not approve their curricula.
+The decision was left up to individual universities, 70% of which allowed all Korean school graduates to apply directly.

-Due to issues described above, the number of students at Korean schools run by Chongryon has declined by 67%, and many of the children of Zainichi Koreans choose to go to orthodox Japanese schools.
+Due to the issues described above, the number of students at Korean schools run by Chongryon has declined by 67%, and many of the children of Zainichi Koreans now choose to go to orthodox Japanese schools.

-In contrast, there are few Kankoku Gakkō (Korean: 한국학교; 韓國學校, Japanese: 韓国学校) located in Tokyo, Osaka, Ibaraki, Kyoto and Ishioka, they get sponsorship from South Korea and are operated by Mindan.
-Koreans who live in Japan supporting South Korea are likely to attend a Kankoku gakkō.
-Alternatively, they can go to a normal school in Japan with Japanese when there is no Kankoku gakkō in their area.
+There are a few Kankoku Gakkō (Korean: 한국학교; 韓國學校, Japanese: 韓国学校) located in Tokyo, Osaka, Ibaraki, Kyoto, and Ishioka, which receive sponsorship from South Korea and are operated by Mindan.
+Koreans who live in Japan and support South Korea are likely to attend a Kankoku gakkō.
+Alternatively, they may go to a normal school in Japan taught in Japanese.
 Most Koreans who have lived in Japan since they were born, however, go to normal schools even if there is a Kankoku gakkō near them.